locnnil/workshop/docs/how-to/ros2/ros2-create-workshop.rst

    workshop@ros2-humble-8584e57d$ cd /project/
    workshop@ros2-humble-8584e57d$ ls

-     examples
+     examples  workshop.yaml

-Here's the :file:`examples/` directory you cloned.
+Here's the :file:`examples/` directory you cloned and the workshop definition you created.

 The SDK has already taken care of installing and setting up the ROS environment, *including* your project dependencies,